0x03A6/menger-sponge/README.md

 ## Introduction

 - A simple soft renderer written with C++ and EGE.
 It can render a Menger Sponge with Ray Tracing(and Ray Tracing without reflecting).
+- The Ray Tracing algorithm is relatively poor, but the rendering results is still not too bad.
+I plan to rewrite it using BRDF or something in the future.
+(But recently there have been too many homework.
+I don't have much time.)
 - Demo video(non-reflective ray tracing version): https://www.bilibili.com/video/BV19qp9eoERq

 ## Functions